sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 of creating non-deterministic states during validation or processing of those tags.
 While software providers are unlikely to do this, CoSWID tags can be created by any party and the CoSWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
-For this reason, tools that consume CoSWID tags are required to treat the tag contents as potentially malicious and employ input sanitizing and loop detection on the tags they ingest.
+For this reason, a CoSWID tag might contain potentially malicious content.
+Input sanitization and loop detection are two ways that implementations can address this concern.

 #  Acknowledgments